 A profile picture of Penny Wangari -J

-Penny Wangari-Jones (Director)
+Penny Wangari-Jones (Director) - on parental leave

 Peninah Wangari-Jones is an anti-racist activist, organiser and Director at the Racial Justice Network with a focus on Coloniality, social justice, race equality &equity and marginalised communities.
 Interests include migration, intersections, building power and movements.
 She is also undertaking a PhD at University of Manchester on how coloniality shapes Black activism.